INTRODUCTION TO ASIAN-AMERICAN CINEMA

 GROWTH OF ASIAN-AMERICAN THEATER 1970s

 During the 1970s, new Asian-American theater groups formed including New York’s Pan Asian Repertory Theatre and Asian American Theater Company, and San Francisco’s Theatre of Yugen.
-For the first time in years, significant numbers of Asian-Americans began to appear on television and in films, in roles (no less) that occasionally challenged stereotypes rather than reinforced them.
+For the first time in years, significant numbers of Asian-Americans began to appear on television and in films, in roles (no less) that occasionally challenged stereotypes rather than reinforce them.

 ASIAN-AMERICAN TELEVISION IN THE 1970s